 If we’re raised in a culture that tells us that a particular biblical interpretation or political position aligns with God’s point of view, we accept it.
 That position is further solidified by being around others who share the same ideas.
 Of course, it’s completely natural to immediately dismiss an unfamiliar or contrary idea — even if it’s right.
 It takes a lot of maturity and self-discipline to hear something contrary and think, “Hold on, let me hear this out.”

 In the moment when we recognize that we don’t agree with our community, we’re faced with a choice.
 Do we speak up or do we keep it to ourselves?
 The choice isn’t as easy as it seems.
-If we learned anything from the gospels, it’s that in a blind world, the person with sight is thought to be insane.
+Sometimes we avoid speaking up because we want to ignore the signs of religious brainwashing.
+But if we learned anything from the gospels, it’s that in a blind world, the person with sight is thought to be insane.

 “I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.”

 Groupthink isn’t specific to Christianity.
 All cultural and philosophically aligned groups expect a certain amount of assimilation from its members.
-It’s just that we shouldn’t just accept it as a characteristic of our faith.
+Any organized group might consider the signs of religious brainwashing.
+We shouldn’t just accept all the groupthink as a characteristic of our faith.
 We should approach each other with a sense of humility, and hold our truths with both a sense of conviction and open hearts.
 After all, if Jesus wanted to convict you that your opinion was mistaken, how would he do it?
 Probably through the conviction of your brother or sister…

-To silence dissenting opinions — whether intentionally or not — is to doom ourselves (or them) to holding incorrect assumptions, interpretations, and theologies.
+To silence dissenting opinions — whether intentionally or not — is to doom ourselves (or them) to holding incorrect assumptions, interpretations, and theologies, and it’s one of the signs of religious brainwashing.

 1. Debate or difference of opinion is discouraged